 Larry Frieman, newly-elected Louisiana Representative for District 74, ran on what he calls a “small government, fiscally conservative and socially conservative platform,” but it’s his experience in the workers’ compensation space as an attorney with Juge, Napolitano, Guilbeau, Ruli & Frieman that is likely to interest some local stakeholders the most.

 Welcome to this month’s edition of Comp Medical News.
-Marijuana research, drug screening, and compounding rules are your headlines for August 2019.
+Purdue Pharma’s olive branch, decreasing American life expectancy, and antibiotic-resistant infection numbers are your headlines for November 2019.

 Welcome to this month’s edition of Comp Medical News.
-Autism and solvents, FDA warnings, and Lyrica are your headlines for July 2019.
+Fibromyalgia, cannabis and mental health, and the ongoing Johnson & Johnson case are your headlines for October 2019.